joeldavidson1/Nutrition-API-APP/README.md

 dotnet run
 ```

 If it has compiled successfully, you will be presented with a `localhost` URL.
-To navigate to the Swagger UI section of the API you might need to append `/swagger/index.html` to the end of the of the URL.
+To navigate to the Swagger UI section of the API you might need to append `/swagger/index.html` to the end of the URL.

 If for any reason the project dependencies are not correctly installed or working, inside `/api/NutritionAPI` run:
 ```powershell